streamlit/example-app-langchain-rag/README.md

 * The file `examples/healthy_meal_10_tips.pdf` was published by thes USDA, Center for Nutrition Policy and Promotion and was retrieved from Wikimedia  Commons, and is in the public domain.
 [See page for author, Public domain, via Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Build_a_healthy_meal_10_tips_for_healthy_meals_(IA_CAT31299650).pdf).
 * The file `examples/mal_boole.pdf` is in the public domain.
 Boole, G. (1847, January 1).
 The Mathematical Analysis of Logic.
 Retrieved from Project Gutenberg at https://www.gutenberg.org/ebooks/36884.
+* The file `examples/grocery.md` is just a grocery list.

 ## References